Abinsonsuresh/Crypto-App-React-Project/README.md

 React.js and Tailwind CSS are used for the front end and Firebase/ Firestore for authentication and database

 📍Tech stack used: React js, Tailwind CSS, Firebase / Firestore, Coin Gecko APICryptoTrix is a Crypto tracking app made using React.js.
 The web app contains all data related to cryptocurrency and exchanges.
-User account feature enables watchlist coins and tracking them 📍 Features: Top coins and Trending Coins data, Search coin feature, sign in and sign out, Account and wishlist option, Light mode and Dark mode.
-React.js and Tailwind CSS are used for the front end and Firebase/ Firestore for authentication and database 📍Tech stack used: React js, Tailwind CSS, Firebase / Firestore, Coin Gecko API
+User account feature enables watchlist coins and tracking them
+📍 Features: Top coins and Trending Coins data, Search coin feature, sign in and sign out, Account and wishlist option, Light and Dark modes.
+React.js and Tailwind CSS are used for the front end and Firebase/ Firestore for authentication and database
+📍Tech stack used: React js, Tailwind CSS, Firebase / Firestore, Coin Gecko API
 Skills: React.js · React Hooks · JavaScript · Tailwind CSS · Firebase · Cloud Firestore · Cascading Style Sheets (CSS)

 Techstack used: React js, Tailwind CSS, Firebase / Firestore, Coingecko API